zohreh-aaa/DNN-old/README.md

 - sklearn

 ---------------
-Here a documentation on how to use this replication package.
+Here is a documentation on how to use this replication package.

 ### Getting started